 Here are recipe instructions for making one of the best herbal teas for bloating, gas and stomach problems in your kitchen.

-Homemade Ginger Root Tea Instructions
+Homemade Ginger Tea Instructions

 - Get a fresh rhizome that looks plump and healthy without too many wrinkles.
 Wrinkled roots are old and won’t be as potent with volatile oils.